 Did you travel abroad during your time at Scheller?
 What were some of your key takeaways from the experience?

 I was fortunate to attend the South Africa trip this year!
 It was such a great experience to see another culture and to dive deep into the ways of doing business abroad.
 One of my biggest takeaways is how overall infrastructure affects business and the economy of a country.
-We saw first hand the effects of Load-Shedding, an interruption to the electricity supply that occurs daily in Johannesburg and how businesses were affected by this crisis.
-It made me appreciate what we have in the states and to see the luxuries we take for granted daily when doing business here.
+We saw firsthand the effects of Load-Shedding, an interruption to the electricity supply that occurs daily in Johannesburg, and how businesses were affected by this crisis.
+It made me appreciate what we have in the States and see the luxuries we take for granted daily when doing business here.